Adam West: 1990s–2000s

 During the 1990s, West's status as a pop culture icon led to appearances as himself in the film Drop Dead Gorgeous and in several TV series, including NewsRadio, Murphy Brown, The Adventures of Pete & Pete, The Ben Stiller Show, and The Drew Carey Show.
 He notably appeared as "Dr. Wayne" in the 1990 Zorro episode "The Wizard", even being shown Zorro's "secret cave" headquarters.
 In 1991, he starred in the pilot episode of Lookwell, in which he portrayed a has-been TV action hero who falsely believes he can solve mysteries in real life.
 The pilot, written by Conan O'Brien and Robert Smigel in their pre-Late Night period, aired on NBC that summer, but was not picked up as a series.
 It was later broadcast on the Trio channel, under the "Brilliant But Cancelled" block.
 In 1994, West played a non-comedic role as the father of Peter Weller's character in the Michael Tolkin film The New Age.

 He played a washed-up superhero in the Goosebumps television series episode "Attack of the Mutant".
 The boy hero is a comic book geek whose favorite superhero, Galloping Gazelle (West's character), is portrayed as fading and on the verge of retirement.
 Towards the end, the boy is shocked to learn that the Gazelle is real, though he (the boy) must save the day by himself.

 In 1994, West, with Jeff Rovin, wrote his autobiography, Back to the Batcave published by Berkeley Books.
 In 1997, Virgin Interactive released the gambling simulation game Golden Nugget.
 West acted in the video cut scenes of the "Chaos Mystery" storyline subgame.
 In 2001, he played the super-villain Breathtaker on the short-lived television series Black Scorpion.

-In 2003, West and Burt Ward starred in the television movie Return to the Batcave: The Misadventures of Adam and Burt, alongside Frank Gorshin, Julie Newmar, and Lee Meriwether.
+In 2003, West and Burt Ward starred in the television film Return to the Batcave: The Misadventures of Adam and Burt, alongside Frank Gorshin, Julie Newmar, and Lee Meriwether.
 Jack Brewer portrayed West in flashbacks to the production of Batman.
-In 2005, West appeared in the CBS show The King of Queens.
-In the episode, Spence first asks Lou Ferrigno to go to a sci-fi convention, but when Spence meets West (playing himself), he leaves Ferrigno and asks West to come with him.
+In 2005, West appeared as himself in the CBS show The King of Queens.
 He appears prominently in the 2006 video for California band STEFY's song "Chelsea" as "Judge Adam West", presiding over the courtroom scene.

-In 2007, West appeared in a recurring role on George Lopez, as an attorney for George's mother, and he starred as "The Boss" in the movie comedy Sexina: Popstar PI.
+In 2007, West appeared in a recurring role on George Lopez, as an attorney for George's mother, and he starred as "The Boss" in the comedy film Sexina: Popstar PI.
 Following the release of a Batman game, a host of the show X-Play visited West on the show.
 In 2009, West played himself in the episode "Apollo, Apollo" of 30 Rock.